kallaballa/Poppy/README.md

 The first thing to try is to adjust the match tolerance (--tolerance).
-If you want to tinker more, You could enable the gui (--gui) and play with the tolerance and maybe a little with contour sensitivity (--contour) and watch how it effects the algorithm.
+If you want to tinker more, You could enable the gui (--gui) and play with the tolerance and watch how it effects the algorithm.
-Anyway, you probably shouldn't waste much time on the contour sensitivity parameter because it has little or even detrimental effect, which makes it virtually obsolete and it will be removed in the near future.
 Noisy images can be enhanced by denoising (--denoise).
+If you would like to tune how sensitive to faces poppy is you should try the (--neighbors) parameter.
+Additionally you can influence quality of blending with the --pyramid parameter.
+The deeper the pyramid the better the quality of the blending (at the cost of performance).
+The --fourcc parameter gives opportunity to select which codec to use for the output file. --outfile defines the path to the output file.

 Options:
   -g [ --gui ]                        Show analysis windows.